kyma-project/kyma/docs/03-tutorials/00-serverless/svls-03-expose-function.md

       export NAME={FUNCTION_NAME}
       export NAMESPACE={NAMESPACE_NAME}
       ```
    >**NOTE:** The Function takes the name from the Function CR name.
-The API Rule CR can have a different name but for the purpose of this tutorial, all related resources share a common name defined under the **NAME** variable.
+The APIRule CR can have a different name but for the purpose of this tutorial, all related resources share a common name defined under the **NAME** variable.
 2. Download the latest configuration of the Function from the cluster.
 This way you will update the local `config.yaml` file with the Function's code.

   ```bash